sragli/bdm/README.md

 * More random/irregular patterns have higher complexity
 * Larger patterns generally have higher base complexity

+## Limitations

+Currently the module supports the analysis of 1D binary lists, with maximum block size 11, and 2D binary matrices with maximum block size 4*4.

 ## Main Modules and Functions

 * `BDM.new/6` - Creates a new BDM analysis structure